Elf The Musical

 Advertising

-Christmas shows are on everyone’s mind as New Yorkers prepare for the holidays.
-How can you make a yuletide gay in New York without a generous array of Nutcrackers and A Christmas Carols?
-With that in mind, we've found the best holiday-themed theater and dance shows to help you stay in high spirits this year, from shows aimed at kids to a few that are definitely not.
+Christmas shows are an essential part of the New York holiday experience.
+How can you make a yuletide gay without a generous array of Nutcrackers and A Christmas Carols?
+With that in mind, we've found the best holiday-themed theater and dance shows to help you stay in high spirits in 2024, from shows aimed at kids to a few that are definitely not.
 Check out our chronological list of holiday shows and find the ones that are right for you.
 We'll be updating and filling out this page as show dates become available.

 RECOMMENDED: Full guide to Christmas in NYC